-Heart Health High Blood Pressure When Your Blood Pressure Reading Is Abnormal By Craig Weber, MD Updated August 23, 2018 STEVE HORRELL/SPL/ GettyImages More in High Blood Pressure Causes & Risk Factors Diagnosis Treatment Living With Prevention Low Blood Pressure For a long time, normal blood pressure was defined as 120/80 mm Hg (systolic/diastolic).
+Heart Health High Blood Pressure Print When Your Blood Pressure Reading Is Abnormal By Craig Weber, MD Updated July 09, 2019 STEVE HORRELL/SPL/ GettyImages More in High Blood Pressure Causes & Risk Factors Diagnosis Treatment Living With Prevention Low Blood Pressure For a long time, normal blood pressure was defined as 120/80 mm Hg (systolic/diastolic).
 Recently, however, the American Heart Association revised its guidelines about what an optimal blood pressure range is, and when blood pressure is considered too high or too low.
 While 120/80 used to be considered normal, the new guidelines define three levels of abnormal blood pressure values.
 120-139 / 80-89 is now considered to be “prehypertension” (or “almost high blood pressure"), and doctors are watching blood pressures in this range more carefully than in the past.140/90 is the cutoff for Stage 1 Hypertension.
 Stage 1 Hypertension may or may not be treated with medicines, depending on lifestyle and other risk factors.Systolic pressures above 160, or diastolic pressures above 100, patients are classified as having Stage 2 Hypertension, a serious condition that warrants immediate medical treatment.
-What Does the American Heart Association Recommend?
-The AHA has categorized blood pressure ranges to indicate various stages of hypertension: Blood Pressure Category Systolic Diastolic Normal less than 120 and less than 80 Prehypertension 120 to 139 or 80 to 89 Stage 1 High Blood Pressure (hypertension) 140 to 159 or 90 to 99 Stage 2 High Blood Pressure (hypertension) 160 or higher or 100 or higher Hypertensive crisis (requiring emergency care) Higher than 180 or Higher than 110 Systolic blood pressure is generally given more consideration for those 50 years and older because this number tends to rise steadily as people age due to decreased elasticity of arteries, a build-up of plaque in the arteries over years, and the increased risk of cardiovascular disease in older age groups.
+American Heart Association Recommendations The AHA has categorized blood pressure ranges to indicate various stages of hypertension.
+Blood Pressure Category Systolic Diastolic Normal less than 120 and less than 80 Prehypertension 120 to 139 or 80 to 89 Stage 1 High Blood Pressure (hypertension) 140 to 159 or 90 to 99 Stage 2 High Blood Pressure (hypertension) 160 or higher or 100 or higher Hypertensive crisis (requiring emergency care) Higher than 180 or Higher than 110 Systolic blood pressure is generally given more consideration for those 50 years and older because this number tends to rise steadily as people age due to decreased elasticity of arteries, a build-up of plaque in the arteries over years, and the increased risk of cardiovascular disease in older age groups.
 Is Your Blood Pressure Being Measured Correctly?
 Accurate blood pressure measurements are essential for diagnosing and treating high blood pressure.
 A specific set of techniques and procedures have been developed for obtaining the most accurate blood pressure readings possible.
 But research has shown that medical professionals often do not completely follow these guidelines.
 It is important for you as a patient to be able to identify when proper protocol is being followed, or not.
 What If Your Blood Pressure Is High?
 A single elevated reading is not usually enough to diagnose hypertension.
 Rather, a high blood pressure reading may prompt your doctor to take several more over time to see whether there is a trend or ask you to monitor your blood pressure at home.
 If your blood pressure readings are consistently high, you and your doctor will probably discuss treatment strategies.
 Treatment for high blood pressure often begins with lifestyle changes such as a weight loss and exercise program as well as a low sodium diet.
 In fact, the AHA recommends adopting these strategies as a means of preventing the development of high blood pressure and heart disease.
 If these strategies are not successful in lowering your blood pressure, medications may be recommended.
+Hypertension Doctor Discussion Guide Get our printable guide for your next doctor's appointment to help you ask the right questions.
+Download PDF Email the Guide Send to yourself or a loved one.
+Email Address Send There was an error.
+Please try again.
+This Doctor Discussion Guide has been sent to .
 Was this page helpful?
 Thanks for your feedback!
 Looking to start a diet to better manage your high blood pressure?
 Our nutrition guide can help.
 Email Address Sign Up There was an error.
 Please try again.
 Thank you, , for signing up.
 What are your concerns?
-Other Inaccurate Hard to Understand Submit Continue Reading Article The Skinny on Blood Pressure and What's Normal Versus Abnormal Article When Is the Best Time to Take Your Blood Pressure?
-Article Why Hypertension Is a Leading Cause of Heart Disease Article What Makes Your Heart Work Harder Than It Needs To?
-Article Should You Be Considered About Blood Pressure as You Age?
-Article Why Women With PCOS Are at Greater Risk for Hypertension Article Can Teenagers Have High Blood Pressure?
-List Is Your Doctor Measuring Your Blood Pressure Right?
-Article How Can Women Control High Blood Pressure?
-Article Reasons Why Only Your Systolic Blood Pressure Is High Article Why Systolic and Diastolic Blood Pressure Are Both Important Article Home Blood Pressure Monitoring Article Is There Such a Thing as Too Much Blood Pressure Lowering?
-Article How to Recognize Symptoms of Low Blood Pressure Article Your Complete Guide to Hypertension Drugs Article How Can Eating Too Much Salt Impact Your Blood Pressure?
+Other Inaccurate Hard to Understand Submit Continue Reading The Skinny on Blood Pressure and What's Normal Versus Abnormal Is Your Doctor Measuring Your Blood Pressure Right?
+Measuring Blood Pressure in Children Is Pulse Pressure Another Way to Measure Cardiac Risk?
+Why Hypertension Is a Leading Cause of Heart Disease When Is the Best Time to Take Your Blood Pressure?
+Determining if You Have Hypertension High Blood Pressure in Teens High Blood Pressure Diagnosis, Stages, and Treatment The Best Ways to Treat Low Blood Pressure Should You Be Considered About Blood Pressure as You Age?
+How to Get a More Accurate Blood Pressure Reading How Hypertension Is Treated Why Systolic and Diastolic Blood Pressure Are Both Important The Benefits of Ambulatory Blood Pressure Monitoring What Should Your Blood Pressure Be After Exercise?